jkltech/apertain-sdk-lib/README.md

 		aPertainInstance.showRatingFlowIfConditionsAreMet("<User Experience Parameter>");
 		// Empty String in the above method means a cumulative Positive Experience Count.
 	}

+If you would just like to show your rating prompt from a menu item or your own smart conditions, please use the following code,

+	if (aPertainInstance != null) {
+		aPertainInstance.showRatingPrompt();
+	}

+As showing the Rating Prompt popup will invade the flow of your App, if you would like to pause and resume your underlying Activity or Fragment code, please implement the ResumableActivity with methods pauseActivity() and resumeActivity() to add a callback for pausing and resuming the underlying activity or Fragment.

-### 5. A(P)ertain App Support Chatter Interface
+### 5. A(P)ertain App Support Chat Interface

-A(P)ertain App Support Chatter Interface provides a means messenger style communication (conversation) interface for the user and the Mobile Developer.
-The below code provides a native A(P)ertain Support Chatter icon view which when clicked will open up the App Support Chatter Interface.
+A(P)ertain App Support Chat Interface provides a means messenger style communication (conversation) interface for the user and the Mobile Developer.
+The below code provides a native A(P)ertain Support icon view which when clicked will open up the App Support Chat Interface.

-As a developer you can place this view in any layout of your choice to let the user open up the App Support Chatter Interface.
+As a developer you can place this view in any layout of your choice to let the user open up the App Support Chat Interface.

 	Apertain aPertainInstance = null;
 	try {